tonyrog/xbus/README.md

     {xbus,
-       [%% declare meta information about initial topics {persistent, false},   %% default is not to store (using dets) {file, "xbus_retain"}, %% default filename if persistent is used {topics,[
+       [%% declare meta information about initial topics {persistent, false},   %% default is not to store (using dets) {file, "xbus_retain"}, %% default filename for persistence, if used.
+        {topics,[
            {<<"sensor.1.temperature">>, [{unit,"C"},{persistent,true},{retain,100}]},
            {<<"sensor.2.motion">>, [{unit,"boolean"}]}